students working with a brain prop.

 Year 3

-During your final year, you'll study two core modules and will be required to choose up to four option modules.
+During your final year, you'll study two core modules and you'll choose an additional three modules from your preferred pathway.

 Psychology Research Project - Core